montest/montest.github.io/_posts/2022-06-21-DeterministicdMethodsForOptimQuantifUnivariates.md

 ### Newton-Raphson method

-One can optimize the algorithm defined above using a second-order method where the step $$\gamma_{n+1}$$ is chosen optimally at each step and is set as the inverse of the Hessian matrix of the distortion function.
+One can improve the rate of convergence of the algorithm defined above using a second-order gradient descent where the step $$\gamma_{n+1}$$ is chosen optimally at each step and is set as the inverse of the Hessian matrix of the distortion function.
 This method is known as the **Newton-Raphson method** and was first use in the case of optimal quantization in {% cite pages2003optimal %}.
 Again, starting from a initial condition $$x^0$$ at step $$0$$, we have

 $$
 	x^{[n+1]} = x^{[n]} - \Big( \nabla^2 \mathcal{Q}_{2,N} \big( x^{[n]} \big) \Big)^{-1} \Big( \nabla \mathcal{Q}_{2,N} \big( x^{[n]} \big) \Big)